johanley/covid-19-canada/README.md

 * Tests - positive
 * Tests - negative
 * Tests - pending
-* (Cases - confirmed is the same as Test - positive)
+* (Cases - confirmed is the same as Test - positive; or is it?
+See below.)
 * Cases - probable
 * Cases - recovered
 * Cases - in hospital